-- A. The Fellow who intends to submit the nomination provides the candidate with a copy of these nomination guidelines and obtains the candidate's agreement to proceed with the nomination. - B. The Proposer or a Seconder (Seconder 1 or Seconder 2) submits the online nomination form and includes the candidate's CV.
-Seconder 1 must also provide a referee's report. - C. The National Office sends a nomination consent and disclosure form to the candidate via email.
-Candidates must complete and submit the online consent form for the nomination to proceed. - D. Members of the Panel Committees assess and score candidates in their Panel against the election criteria. - E. The National Office conducts a Panel Ballot to provide an opportunity for all Fellows in the relevant Panel to indicate the level of support for each candidate in their Panel (Strongly Support; Support; Do Not Support; Strongly Do Not Support; or Abstain).
+C. The nomination is endorsed by all three nominators.
+The Fellow submitting the nomination automatically endorses the nomination upon submission.
+The other two nominators will receive an email asking them to endorse the nomination via the Fellows Portal.
+If Seconder 1 submits the nomination, they will immediately be asked to submit a referee's report for the candidate as part of the nomination.
+If the Proposer or Seconder 2 submits the nomination, Seconder 1 will be asked to submit a referee's report at the time of endorsement.
+D. The National Office sends a nomination consent and disclosure form to the candidate via email.
+Candidates must complete and submit the online consent form for the nomination to proceed.

+E. Members of the Panel Committees assess and score candidates in their Panel against the election criteria.

+F. The National Office conducts a Panel Ballot to provide an opportunity for all Fellows in the relevant Panel to indicate the level of support for each candidate in their Panel (Strongly Support; Support; Do Not Support; Strongly Do Not Support; or Abstain).
 Fellows are sent an electronic Ballot Paper and a copy of the nomination form for each candidate.

-- F. Panel Committees meet to discuss the results of the Panel Ballot, the aggregated scores from Panel Committee members, and the election criteria weightings to be applied for each candidate.
-The Panel Committee provides an overall rank for each candidate (in order of merit) and determines the candidates for whom independent assessment reports will be sought. - G. The Membership Committee reviews all nominees and determines any additional nominees from each Panel, beyond the recommendations of the Panel Committee, for whom assessment reports will be sought. - H. The Panel Chair, following consultation with the Panel Committee and, as appropriate, with Fellows who have special interest or expertise in the candidate's area, recommends the names of three independent assessors to the National Office.
+G. Panel Committees meet to discuss the results of the Panel Ballot, the aggregated scores from Panel Committee members, and the election criteria weightings to be applied for each candidate.
+The Panel Committee provides an overall rank for each candidate (in order of merit) and determines the candidates for whom independent assessment reports will be sought.

+H. The Membership Committee reviews all nominees and determines any additional nominees from each Panel, beyond the recommendations of the Panel Committee, for whom assessment reports will be sought.

+I. The Panel Chair, following consultation with the Panel Committee and, as appropriate, with Fellows who have special interest or expertise in the candidate's area, recommends the names of three independent assessors to the National Office.
 Assessors would normally be experts in the candidate's field.
-Each assessor must be a distinguished scholar and, if resident in Australia, must be a Fellow of one of the Australian Learned Academies. - I. The National Office obtains the assessor reports.
-No nomination can be considered by the Membership Committee unless it has at least one independent assessment report. - J. The Membership Committee meets to consider all nominations and associated documentation (including Panel Ballot results, panel committee rankings and recommendations, and referee and assessor reports), and then determines a list of candidates to go to the General Ballot of all Fellows of the Academy.
-Candidates not listed on the General Ballot are notified along with their Proposer prior to the Ballot launch.
-While the Membership Committee gives careful consideration to nominations, it is not able to provide feedback on individual nominations.
+Each assessor must be a distinguished scholar and, if resident in Australia, must be a Fellow of one of the Australian Learned Academies.

+J. The National Office obtains the assessor reports.
+No nomination can be considered by the Membership Committee unless it has at least one independent assessment report.